muratk5n/thirdwave/en/README.md

 ---

 They haven't delivered shit.
-They swept the hard issues under the carpet, or didn't even address them, ending up with worst of both worlds.
+They swept the hard issues under the carpet, ending up with worst of both worlds.
 Those issues are coming back to bite them in the ass now.

 "Current UK government delivered Brexit"